 Jonquil vs. Daffodil

 What makes a daffodil a daffodil and what makes a jonquil a jonquil is the first thing that should be cleared up.
 The short answer is: All jonquils are daffodils, but not all daffodils are jonquils.
+There are 13 divisions of Narcissus, based on flower shape and other characteristics.
+Jonquilla is one of the 13 divisions.

 Like most things in life, it is not that easy, though.
 It is not very clear when you see a mass of Narcissus growing together.
 First, yes, jonquils are yellow.
 However, there are also yellow daffodils; the flower of the jonquil differs by number.
 There are usually four or five jonquil flowers per stem, and these are fragrant compared to other Narcissus.
 The dead giveaway that distinguishes the species will be the leaves of the jonquil.
 The leaves compared to daffodils are much different: jonquil leaves are similar to reed grass and will be round and hollow.